Abd al-Haqq Turkmani

-Abdul-Haqq ibn Mulla Haqqi ibn Ali al-Turkmani (1389 AH / 1969 AD) is a Muslim scholar known for his writings, research, and academic work in creed, Hadith, jurisprudence, Islamic political thought, and contemporary Islamic issues.
-He is particularly known for his work on editing and publishing the legacy of Ibn Hazm al-Andalusi.
+Abdul-Haqq ibn Mulla Haqqi ibn Ali al-Turkmani (born December 8, 1969) is a Muslim scholar who has written on creed, Hadith, jurisprudence, Islamic political thought, and contemporary Islamic issues.
+He has edited and published a corpus of works by Ibn Hazm al-Andalusi.
 He resides in the United Kingdom, where he founded the Center for Islamic Interpretation Studies in the city of Leicester.

 Early life and education

-Al-Turkmani was born in the city of Kirkuk, northern Iraq, on 29 Ramadan 1389 AH.
-He belongs to the Iraqi Turkmen community, where he received his primary education.
-He joined the Faculty of Sharia at the University of Baghdad but did not complete his studies due to political and health conditions.
-He later enrolled in the “Salafi University” in Islamabad, Pakistan, from which he obtained a bachelor’s degree in Islamic Studies in 2003.
+Al-Turkmani was born in the city of Kirkuk, northern Iraq, on 29 Ramadan 1389 AH (December 8, 1969).
+He belongs to the Iraqi Turkmen community.
+He joined the Faculty of Sharia at the University of Baghdad, but did not complete his studies due to political and health conditions.
+He later enrolled in the “Salafi University” in Islamabad, Pakistan, from which he obtained a bachelor's degree in Islamic Studies in 2003.

-After graduating, he faced political and social harassment amid Iraq’s difficult situation during the 1990s.
+He faced political and social harassment in Iraq during the 1990s.
 In 1995, he migrated to Turkey, then to Sweden in 1996, where he settled and obtained Swedish citizenship.

 Religious and scholarly work

 He moved from Iraq to Turkey in 1995, then to Sweden in 1996, where he worked as a preacher for 13 years and participated in Islamic outreach and translation projects.
 In 2011, he relocated to Britain, where he founded the Center for Islamic Interpretation Studies in Leicester.
-He focuses on editing and publishing the works of Ibn Hazm al-Andalusi and studying Islamic thought and its history.
+He focuses on editing and publishing the works of Ibn Hazm al-Andalusi and on studying the history of Islamic thought.
 He has published dozens of books, studies, and articles, and participated in academic conferences in several countries.
 He also serves as a legal consultant for a number of Islamic centers.